svdbase/SVD-baselines/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=1 python videoprocess/deepfeatures_extraction.py --dataname svd
 ```
 The extracted deep features for each video will be saved in the file: /path/to/data/features/frames-features.h5.
-This file is about xxxG when fps=1.
+This file is about 246G when fps=1.
 ##### 2.1.3.
 Video Features Aggregations
 Required files: frames-features.h5 in the folder: /path/to/data/features.
 ```bash
 python videoprocess/videofeatures_extraction.py --dataname svd
 ```
 The aggregated features for each will be saved in the file: /path/to/data/features/videos-features.h5.
-This file is about XXXG when fps=1.
+This file is about 8.8G when fps=1.
 #### 2.1.4.
 Evaluation for Brute Force Search.
 Required files: features in the folder: /path/to/data/features/videos-features.h5.